n3m351d4/33514SEC/README.md

 - **Modern CSS**: Flexbox, Grid, CSS Variables
 - **Interactive JavaScript**: ES6+ features, async/await

-## 📝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/new-visualization`
-3. Commit your changes: `git commit -am 'Add new visualization'`
-4. Push to the branch: `git push origin feature/new-visualization`
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.